Peak Hurricane Season: 9 Tactical Steps to Preparedness

 • What is the strategy for recovering critical employees who are working from home - is there a central location they should recover to, and can you bring power to an alternate location?

-• Fuel access for generators, where will it be located, proper/appropriate connections, do you need to hire a 3rd party electrician to get this installed?
+• Fuel access for generators: Where will it be located?
+Are there proper/appropriate connections?
+Do you need to hire a third-party electrician to get this installed?
 Plan ahead for this, as there is typically high demand and short supply during a disaster.

 4. Prepare Your Supply Chain